EliGandin/KraviTech/docs/features/Tasks/add-task.md

 ## Description

 ___
 This feature allows adding a subtask to an existing task.
+The new task id will be UUID

 * URL: `/tasks/{mentiId}`
 * Method: `POST`